laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 Research also found that school bullying victims were more likely to have repeated physical health symptoms (e.g. repeated sore throats, colds, and coughs)[^16],[^17].

-This could be explained by a link between stress and negative psychical health symptoms[^18].
+This could be explained by a link between stress and negative physical health symptoms[^18].
 This connection might be equally as strong, if not stronger with self-directed negative emotions such as shame and negative self-perception, which are things that have been experienced by bullying victims, as discussed above.

 ## :tornado: Bullying Spiral - Is It the Victims Fault?

 Representations of school bulling in popular media are often misleading.
 The image many people have in their head of a classic bullying interaction often fails to include anything past name calling, physical altercations or momentary humiliation.

-In reality however, the actually most difficult consequences of bulling are not the momentary embarrassment or the fleeting uncomfortable experience.
+In reality however, some of the the actually most difficult consequences of bulling are not the momentary embarrassment or the fleeting uncomfortable experience.

-Instead, it is the lasting social repercussions and the chronic hum of anxiety accompanying the increased likely hood of further bullying altercations or loss of social standing through, for example social group exclusion and the following loss of friends who don’t want to become a bullying target also.
+Often overlooked, are the lasting social repercussions and the chronic hum of anxiety accompanying the increased likely hood of further bullying altercations or loss of social standing through, for example social group exclusion and the following loss of friends who don’t want to become a bullying target also.

-Furthermore, what some argue to be even more devastating is the critical, shameful blaming emotions that the victim directs toward themselves.
+Furthermore, what some argue to be the heaviest burden, is the shameful blaming emotions that the victim directs toward themselves.

+These self blaming emotions that bullying victims frequently experience can be especially out of place and neglecting of factors out of the victims control that are facilitating the situation.

+One of these factors out of the victims control is the ***bullying spiral***.

-Bullying victims are often trapped in a downward spiral started off by a few bulling interactions, that have trickling social repercussions, impacting their social standing is such a way that further bulling behaviours such as exclusion or reputation destruction are more and more likely, the more bullying interactions they receive.
+This is where bullying victims end up being bullied by a number of people started off by a few bulling interactions, with trickling social repercussions impacting their social standing in such a way that further targeting such as exclusion or reputation destruction are more and more likely, the more bullying interactions they receive.

-On the way down they will be subjected to harsher interactions the further down they fall on the spiral.

-Bulling victims are often plagued with constant anxiety about this, even though they are not being bullied at that exact moment.
+Bulling victims are often plagued with constant anxiety, even though they are not being bullied at that exact moment.

 Stefani Germanotta (Lady Gaga) described how she was bullied at school and recalled not being able to concentrate in class because of how embarrassed she felt[^19].

 On top of that, there is an incentive to engage in bulling interactions.

-As mentioned in the above section, engaging in bulling other students often leads to improved social standing and lowered likelihoods of to receiving bullying altercations themselves.
+As mentioned in the above section, engaging in bulling other students often leads to improved social standing and lowered likelihood of receiving bullying altercations themselves.

 This provides a strong motive for others to engage in some form of bullying behaviour, should an opportunity present itself.